A Foodcentric Life

 Flour For a Crispy Crust

-Dust cutlets lightly with coconut flour or brown rice flour (for gluten-free) or white whole wheat flour.
+Dust cutlets lightly with gluten-free flour, cassava flour, coconut flour, brown rice flour, or white whole wheat flour (Ive tested them all).
 This light dusting gives the chicken a more golden color, crisp texture, and toasty flavor.
+Shake off excess flour

 How to Cook Cutlets